 • When declining, do so promptly and tactfully

-The beginning of a new year is a busy period in the job market, meaning candidates may find themselves managing multiple offers at once.
+The beginning of the new financial year can be a busy period in the job market, meaning great candidates may find themselves managing multiple offers at once.

-It’s a good problem to have of course, but one that needs to be navigated well to ensure you choose the role that’s best for your career, as well as maintaining professionalism with companies you decline.
+Of course, choice is a good problem to have, but one that needs to be navigated well to ensure you choose the role that’s best for your career while maintaining professionalism with any companies you inevitably decline.

-The Australian defence industry is rather close knit, with overlapping relationships, so it’s important you don’t jeopardise future career opportunities by mishandling the job offers you turn down.
+The Australian defence industry is rather knit close-knit, with overlapping relationships (it's more like 3 degrees of separation), so it’s important you don’t jeopardise future career opportunities by mishandling the job offers you turn down.

 Making your decision